JSBreet/GCDCourseProject/README.md

 Each of these files will be discussed next.

 ### Codebook.md
 The codebook contains information about the way the original data was collected (the study set-up).
 It provides a description of the raw dataset and its variables.
 In addition, it describes the tidy dataset (stored as tidydata.txt) and its variables.
+[Click here to view the codebook](https://github.com/JSBreet/GCDCourseProject/blob/master/Codebook.md).

 ### Features.md
 This document serves as a supplement to the codebook.
 It provides a description and a list of the feature-variables used in the raw dataset.
+[Click here to view the features document](https://github.com/JSBreet/GCDCourseProject/blob/master/Features.md).

 ### run_analysis.R
 This file contains the processing script that can be used to process the raw data into the tidy dataset.
 The script contains both the R code and descriptions of how this code is supposed to work.
 A general description of how the script processes the raw data will be presented next.